asadali27232/AFD-Detector_DIP-Project/README.md

 - **Objective**: Develop a state-of-the-art AFD system.
 - **Key Features**:
   - Image preprocessing for optimal analysis.
-  - Disease classification powered by machine learning algorithms.
+  - Disease classification powered by machine learning and image processing algorithms.
-  - Intuitive and user-friendly web-based interface.
+  - Intuitive and user-friendly web and mobile app interfaces.
-  - Support for both real-time and batch processing.
+  - Support for both single and batch processing.
+  - A bot for taking images, identifying diseases, and spraying relevant pesticides.
 - **Expected Outcomes**: A fully functional and impactful AFD system for early disease detection in apple orchards.

 ## Folder Structure